The Blandford-Znajek theory revisited: The power of the slip

 \item[(iii)] $\omega_{\rm H}/\omega_{\rm F}=2 \Rightarrow s=-1$: this is the well-known condition of maximum output of the jet power (\cite{BZ,MDT}).
 The slip term in Eq.~(\ref{EQ:BZSLIP}) is equal to $0.25$.

 \item[(iv)] $\omega_{\rm H}>\omega_{\rm F} \Rightarrow s<0$: the black hole angular speed is greater than that of magnetic field lines.
-This allows the gravitational asynchronous machine to work as {\it generator} and the BZ power is positive ($\rightarrow$ jet emission).
-The rotational power of the black hole is converted into the jet electromagnetic power.
-It is worth noting that the slip can be increased in this case by the frame dragging (Lense-Thirring effect).
+The machine works as {\it generator} and the BZ power is positive ($\rightarrow$ jet emission).
+The rotational power of the black hole is converted into the electromagnetic jet power.

 \item[(v)] $\omega_{\rm H}<\omega_{\rm F} \Rightarrow 0<s<1$: the BZ power is negative, the machine works as a {\it motor}.
-The rotational energy of the magnetosphere, which rotates faster than the BH, is extracted to power the motion of the black hole.
+The rotational energy of the magnetic field, which rotates faster than the BH, is extracted to power the motion of the black hole.
 If the BH increases its angular speed sufficiently to surpass that of the field, then it changes to the condition (iv).